Officer injured in Capitol riot says insurrection is a 'triggering' word for lawmakers downplaying January 6 - KION546

 “Certain rhetoric that was used by certain individuals that day — I mean, to hear people after the fact downplay the event knowing what I went through and what hundreds of other officers went through that day — I’ve said before it’s disgraceful.”

+Later Tuesday, Sandra Garza, the partner of fallen Capitol Police Officer Brian Sicknick, said she would be willing to meet with Trump because she wants answers from him.

+“I am not intimidated by Donald Trump like some of his people on Capitol Hill are,” Garza told CNN’s Erin Burnett on “OutFront,” adding: “I have absolutely no respect for these people.
+They are selling their souls for power — for reelection.”

-The officer has been vocal in recent months about the danger of downplaying the Capitol riot and the false claims that fueled it.
-Fanone suffered a heart attack and a concussion during the attack and is now dealing with a traumatic brain injury and post-traumatic stress disorder.
+Fanone has been vocal in recent months about the danger of downplaying the Capitol riot and the false claims that fueled it.
+He suffered a heart attack and a concussion during the attack and is now dealing with a traumatic brain injury and post-traumatic stress disorder.

 He told CNN last month that he was “shaking for the better part of the day” after watching House Republicans repeat a number of false claims about the riot during a congressional hearing.